top of page

 Garden symphony:

-Oak sedge looks best intermingled with other woodland plants like wild blue phlox, red baneberry, wild geranium, wild strawberry, wild columbine, white woodland aster, big leaf aster.....
+Oak sedge looks best intermingled with other woodland plants such as wild blue phlox, red baneberry, wild geranium, wild strawberry, wild columbine, white woodland aster, and big leaf aster.
+Oak sedge can be used as a matrix plant.

-Or it can be grown as a sedge lawn, planted one foot apart.
+It can also be grown as a sedge lawn.

 bottom of page